Countly/countly-sdk-documentation/android/next.md

 </p>
 <pre><code class="java">CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));<br>config.setIdMode(DeviceId.Type.ADVERTISING_ID);<br>Countly.sharedInstance().init(config);</code></pre>
 <p>
-  <span style="font-weight: 400;">In regard to the Google Advertising ID, please ensure you have Google Play services 4.0+ is included in your project.
+  <span style="font-weight: 400;">In regard to the Google Advertising ID, please ensure you have Google Play services 4.0+ included in your project.
 Also, note that the Advertising ID silently falls back to OpenUDID in case, it fails to get the Advertising ID when Google Play services are not available on a device.</span>
 </p>
 <p>You may also explicitly use OpenUDID:</p>
 <pre><code class="java">CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));<br>config.setIdMode(DeviceId.Type.OPEN_UDID);<br>Countly.sharedInstance().init(config);</code></pre>